MasterHiei/Calendar-Management-System/README.md

 # Summary
 + A simple Java web application based on SSM Framework
-+ This application is still in development phase but you can use this ([demo](https://tmhi-demo.herokuapp.com/) to preview it).
 + Developing for T.M.H.I

+# Demo version
++ This application is still in development phase but you can use this ([demo](https://tmhi-demo.herokuapp.com/) to preview.
++ Account: test1234
++ Password: aaaaaa

 # Devolopment Environment
 + JDK